jevakallio/react-native-chat-tutorial/README.md

 3. This update is done in the TextInput's `onChangeText` callback: When the input text is changed by the user, we replace the `typing` state variable with the new text in order to update the input value.
 This pattern of listening of change events and then feeding the same value back to the component is called "Controlled component" - read about [Handling text input](https://facebook.github.io/react-native/docs/handling-text-input.html) in React Native to learn more.
 4. The rest of the TextInput props are presentational.
 There are [many more props](https://facebook.github.io/react-native/docs/textinput.html) we could give here to control properties like on-screen keyboard type, autocorrect, autofocus etc.

 We don't yet see anything on the screen.
 That is because the text input needs styling and dimensions.
-Add the missing `footer` and `input` style declarations into the StyleSheet:
+Add the missing `footer` and `input` style declarations into the StyleSheet at the bottom of the file:
 ```js
   footer: {
     flexDirection: 'row',